kckoh/cpp_tutorial/Best_practice.md

 17. Order your #includes as follow: your own user-defined headers first, then 3rd party library headers, then standard library headers, with the headers in each section sorted alphabetically.

+# few more recommendations for header file
 18. Always include header guards (we’ll cover these next lesson).
-Do not define variables and functions in header files (global constants are an exception -- we’ll cover these later)

 19. Give your header files the same name as the source files they’re associated with (e.g. grades.h is paired with grades.cpp).
 20. Each header file should have a specific job
 21. Be mindful of which headers you need to explicitly include for the functionality that you are using in your code files
 22. Every header you write should compile on its own (it should #include every dependency it needs) Only #include what you need (don’t include everything just because you can).
 23. Do not #include .cpp files.
+24. Do not define variables and functions in header files